-Another easy way to make your images more impactful is by moving in closer to your subject.
-This not only helps draw the viewer to your subject but also ensures your subject doesn’t get lost in the surroundings.
+Create greater impact by moving closer and filling your frame with your subject.
+This draws the viewer to your subject and ensures your subject doesn’t get lost in the surroundings.
 This is a good tactic when shooting both portraits as well as details like flowers or other subjects that you want to stand out from their environment.

 In the image of the apples, I moved in really close and shot down on them so that the apples filled my frame.

 Notice in the image below I asked my husband to take of my son and I that we get a bit lost in our environment because he was standing so far from us.
 There’s nothing wrong with that image but I really wanted the main subject of the photo to be my son and I and the pretty sunset and dunes to be secondary to the story.
 In the second image, I asked my husband to move closer to us and take the photo.
 Do you see how in that image your eye goes right to my son and I first before taking in the scenery?

 Composition is a powerful tool for taking great images whether it’s with your Iphone or a DSLR.